dlebansais/Easly-Controller/README.md

 + Replication visibility: when a block is replicated, it can interesting to see the replication pattern.
 Likewise, when the block is not replicated, the pattern can remain hidden.
 + Not the first item: in a `if`, `else if`, ... `else` sequence, the first `else` only appears at the second item.
 A special visibility is introduced to hide the `else` part for the first item.
 + Text match: some string values have a special meaning, like `All` for export specifications.
 It is possible to hide a string if the content matches a pattern.
++ Optional visibility: used to hide or show symbols around an optional node.
+When unassigned, these symbols are hidden.

 ### Frame selector